PrestaShop/prestashop.github.io/news/_posts/releases/2021-02-22-prestashop-1-7-7-2-maintenance-release.md

 Ali Shareei, Boubker Bribri, Franck Lefèvre, Ibrahima Sow, Krystian Podemski, Mathieu Ferment, Nesrine Abdmouleh, Pierre Rambaud, Simon Garny, Thomas Baccelli and Valentin Szczupak

+Thank you!

-A special version co-released with Pululu Kinanga (@Pululuk), our  maintainer of the open-source solution from [Agence123](https://www.lagence123.com/) for this second release.
+A special version co-released by our maintainer Pululu Kinanga (@Pululuk) from [Agence123](https://www.lagence123.com/) and the PrestaShop team.
 They helped us to deliver this patch version.
 This is a new step towards the independence of the open-source project.

-Thank you!

 [Download PrestaShop 1.7.7.2 now!](https://www.prestashop.com/en/download){: .btn .btn-lg .btn-success}
 {: .text-center}